-When the student is ready to return to Ringling College of Art and Design, he / she student must arrange for the health professional who has evaluated or treated him / her to forward a copy of the Provider Report Form to both the Health Services and the Vice President for Student Life and Dean of Students stating that he / she is gualified to return as a student and that their presence at the College does not pose a threat to the health or safety of self or others.
+When the student is ready to return to Ringling College of Art and Design, he / she student must arrange for the health professional who has evaluated or treated him / her to forward a copy of the Provider Report Form to the Associate Dean/ Director of Health Services or designee stating that he / she is qualified to return as a student and that their presence at the College does not pose a threat to the health or safety of self or others.
 The report submitted by the health professional should be comprehensive and must include the Provider Report Form.
 Telephone calls or brief letters simply indicating that the student has received treatment will not be sufficient and will delay the return process.
 The student's continued participation with the recommendation from the health care provider will be monitored by the Peterson Counseling Center clinical staff.
 Failure to comply with any part of the process or recommendations may result in a required medical withdrawal.